Pakistan - Legal

 Who can be a witness?

-Under Islamic law, preferably two adult Muslim male witnesses.
+Preferably two adult Muslim male witnesses.
 They should not be beneficiaries of the will.